-IR employs a range of analytical tools to identify tax positions that present a risk of error.
-Rather than always commencing a pre-assessment dispute when a risk is identified, IR often contacts the taxpayer to invite it to review its position and correct anything that may be mistaken.
-The invitation to make a voluntary disclosure is an effective means of avoiding IR having unnecessarily to commit investigative resources to a matter that could be resolved more simply.
+Inland Revenue employs a range of analytical tools to identify tax positions that present a risk of error.
+Rather than always commencing a pre-assessment dispute when a risk is identified, Inland Revenue often contacts the taxpayer to invite it to review its position and correct anything that may be mistaken.
+The invitation to make a voluntary disclosure is an effective means of avoiding Inland Revenue having unnecessarily to commit investigative resources to a matter that could be resolved more simply.
 The invitation is made more attractive by the fact that the risk review is avowedly not the start of an investigation.
 Because of that, penalties that might otherwise apply are reduced by between 75 per cent and 100 per cent for any tax discrepancy that is disclosed and corrected on a risk review.
 Until February 2019, a taxpayer who made a pre-notification voluntary disclosure could rely upon an assurance of non-prosecution for the relevant shortfalls.
 The Commissioner amended her position in a new standard practice statement, and will now prosecute if non-prosecution could lead to voluntary compliance more generally being undermined.
-Prosecution following a voluntary disclosure is intended to be exceptionally rare.14
+Prosecution following a voluntary disclosure is intended to be exceptionally rare.15

-ii The pre-assessment disputes process
+ii Pre-assessment disputes process

 Broadly speaking, the formal process follows four stages:

 - the exchange of initial notices between Inland Revenue and taxpayers;

 - a conference stage;

 - the exchange of statements of position (SOPs); and